-You’d be hard-pressed to find an ingredient that is more versatile in the kitchen than olive oil, but what how long does olive oil last before it turns from liquid gold to rancid?
+You’d be hard-pressed to find an ingredient that is more versatile in the kitchen than olive oil.
+But how long does olive oil last before it turns from liquid gold to rancid?

 20 years ago, archaeologists in the prehistoric settlement of Castelleccio, Sicily, found an ancient dump.

 But this wasn’t just any garbage pit.
 It was a pile of ancient Roman clay olive oil containers.
-The trace of olive oil recovered on it, found to date from 2,000 BC, is the oldest in the world.
+The trace of olive oil recovered there dated back to 2,000 BC, and is the oldest in the world.

-“Contrary to wine, which responds well to ageing, olive oil is best used when it’s young and fresh and at the height of its nutritional value,” said Astrid Liakou, an expert certified olive oil sommelier.
+“Contrary to wine, which responds well to aging, olive oil is best used when it’s young and fresh, and at the height of its nutritional value,” said Astrid Liakou, an expert certified olive oil sommelier.

-You might not have ancient storage containers full of olive oil — just an old jug of oil that you were gifted once, and that has lived in the back of your cabinet seemingly since the Roman era.
+You certainly don’t own ancient storage containers full of olive oil — but you may have an old jug of oil that you were once gifted and seemingly has lived in the back of your cabinet since Roman times.
 But how can you tell if it’s still edible?